How Your Law Firm’s Bottom Line Is Boosted by Strong CRO

 While every website is different depending on the company or firm it reflects, there are certain important elements of content and site design that are essential to strong CRO.
 You see, behind the scenes there are strategies to use that enhance the likelihood of conversion.
 The trick is to employ these tactics effortlessly and invisibly so that site design is pleasing and intuitive and content is interesting and engaging.
 Skilled lawyer SEO professionals know how to do this.

 Here are 7 core elements of site design and content that enhance CRO:

 1. Content must be high quality and engaging.

 Gone are the days when you can cut and paste and throw humdrum content against the wall, hoping something will stick.
 Today’s content needs to be informative, engaging and thought provoking, and it must hold the site visitor’s interest.
 Time-on-page directly corelates to the likelihood of conversion.
 No one stays on a page that is boring, dated or sloppy.
 Users move on to greener pastures.

 Content also needs to be client-centered.
 This means that you succinctly answer questions that clients might have, and you approach all content from the user’s point of view.
 While talking about your firm’s accolades is nice, that reflects your point of view, not theirs.
-To learn more about the tricks of client-centered content, check out this article.
+To learn more about the tricks of client-centered content.